Boulder, CO – “Vanity Fair”- Between Tours – August 30, 2000

 St Louis, MO – “Disaster” – Cicero’s – May 31, 2000

-The Vineyard was just what I needed and while I missed the boys as they drove away, leaving me at the airport, I was glad to miss three days of Missouri and “Roller Coster Haven.”
-While the band drank Pabst Blue Ribbon, my mama and I drank chai tea and curled up on her couch.
-Between her velvet throw pillows, she triaged to my shredded heart and we laughed between my tears.
-She taught me beauty secrets like “always put a streak of highlighter down the bridge of your nose to make it look slender” and “Use your taupe eyebrow pencil as a lip liner.”
+On The Vineyard, my mama and I drank chai tea and curled up on her couch.
+Between her velvet throw pillows, she triaged my shredded heart and we laughed between my tears.
+She taught me her beauty secrets, “always put a streak of highlighter down the bridge of your nose to make it look slender” and, “use your taupe eyebrow pencil as a lip liner.”
 She toured me through old photo albums and we listened to sad songs and I wrote a few of my own.
 Mama absorbed my tears and brushed the hair from my forehead while I told her what a fool I’d been to fall for Sam.

 Disaster